zippy1981/PoorMansTSqlFormatter/README.md

 * Works in Microsoft .Net framework, as well as Mono.
 The Winforms Demo App is not (yet?) available in Mono, but the library itself is fully functional, as is the command-line bulk formatting tool.

+### Features in this fork

+This fork of Poor Man's T-SQL Formatter (by Steve Russo - transistor1@github) has some enhancements to work with JET/ACE SQL for Microsoft Access; specifically:
+ * Correct exclamation mark (!) parsing, used in accessing dynamic property names within SQL
+ * JET/ACE date formatting e.g. #1/1/1900 12:00:00 AM#

 ### General Limitations